graffic/javiergr/javiergr/blog/2014/02/python-green-threads-fibers-golang.md

 Using [python fibers][python-fibers] through the [offset library][offset-library] wasn't a very successful experiment.
-I was able to create only 1512 fibers.
-Perhaps the problem is in the fibers library because I was getting `segmentation fault` with more than that number.
+I was able to create only 1512 fibers (well, task wrapped in fibers).
+With more than that I was rewarded with a `segmentation fault`.

 	:::python
 	from offset import maintask, run, go, makechan